Wadu-TT/Workshop/README.md

 # Workshop Repository

-This repository contains various projects and datasets used for machine learning and data science workshops.
+This repository contains various projects and datasets used for ML Workshop by Randomize();.
 Below is the detailed information about the datasets and the projects in this repository.

 ## Datasets